-New Mexican Luther Restaurant Coming Soon
+Mexican Restaurant Coming Soon to Luther

 Chris, Saudi, and their son moved to Luther a few years ago, and have been planting roots in the community.
 Their son is a student at Luther schools and is involved in Little League sports.

 The schedule is packed with much to do.
-Target opening for Cocina Doña Cici is in about a month.
+Target opening for Cocina Doña Ceci is in about a month.

 We will all wait as patiently as possible!